Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Pauli errors

 \section{Pauli errors}

 We now consider some more realistic errors, and analyze its effect on the code.
 In this section, we will consider single qubit Pauli errors from two viewpoints.
 The first will be to directly evaluate the effect of such errors on the code space.
-The second will be to show that the Knill-Laflamme conditions are approximately satisfied under particular assumptions.
+The second will be to show that the Knill-Laflamme conditions are approximately satisfied under particular assumptions. { We note this section is concerned with the effect of single errors; multiple errors will be considered in the next section.}